porres/pd-else/README.md

 ​	Kudos and thanks to my buddy Esteban Viveros for helping with the compilation of ELSE for other systemas as well as ELSE for Camomile.
 See: <https://github.com/porres/Camomile-ELSE>.
 ​
 ​	For Last, Timothy Schoen is doing a great job with PlugData, a project based on camomile that includes ELSE.
 Timothy has also helped me fix many ELSE related issues and coded first versions of compiled band limited oscillators.
 PlugData is also a fork of Pd with a revamped GUI.
 See: <https://github.com/timothyschoen/PlugData>.
+Also because of PlugData, ALbert Graef has collaborated getting [pdlua] into PlugData and into ELSE by extension.

 --------------------------------------------------------------------------